litestar-org/litestar/docs/usage/middleware/creating-middleware.rst

 .. important::

-    If you'd like to modify a :class:`Response <.response.Response>` object after it was created for a route handler function but before the actual response message is transmitted, the correct place to do this is using the special life-cycle hook called :ref:`after_request <after_request>`.
+    If you would like to modify a :class:`Response <.response.Response>` object after it was created for a route handler function but before the actual response message is transmitted, the correct place to do this is using the special life-cycle hook called :ref:`after_request <after_request>`.
 The instructions in this section are for how to modify the ASGI response message itself, which is a step further in the response process.